fike/packer-images/README.md

 ## Rebuild boxes

-For customize or create your own box, follow the directory structure.
+Basically, to customize or create you own box it's create or modify directory with Packer JSON file.
+Scripts and Debian-Intstaller Preseeds are in the common
+directories: *scripts*, *http*.

+* **PackerDir** - Directory has Packer JSON file to build a Vagrant Box, create another directory and customize the packer.son.

 * **scripts** - To put shell scripts to install or modify behavior.
 This is a common repository for reutilize to any box image creation.

-* **http** - Repository for all [preseed](https://wiki.debian.org/DebianInstaller/Preseed) files
+* **http** - Repository for all [preseed](https://wiki.debian.org/DebianInstaller/Preseed)

 ## Manager Atlas box repository